-We launched a Better Cotton programme in Mozambique in 2013 and have worked closely with the government’s Cotton and Oilseeds Institute of Mozambique (IAM) since then to share learning opportunities and establish a strategic partnership.
-We continue to work together to address sustainable farming challenges in the country.
+We launched a Better Cotton programme in Mozambique in 2013.
 Today, 86% of the country’s cotton farmers produce Better Cotton, managing 90% of the land under cotton cultivation.
 Most households have small plots — typically less than one hectare of rain-fed cotton — which they cultivate largely by hand.

 Better Cotton Partners in Mozambique

-IAM also works with 5 other concessions in Mozambique:
+The teams also work with 5 other concessions in Mozambique:

 - Plexus Mozambique

 - Sociedade Agrícola e Pecuária (FESAP)

 Find out what this means?